Others Others

 Process of Filing a Bill of Entry

-The format of the Bill of Entry is relatively straightforward, to file a boe include essential details such as –
+The format of the It is relatively straightforward to file a BOE and include essential details such as:

 • The port code and license number